Almarimi23/DRECT/README.md

 ## Project Overview
 The purpose of this project is twofold:

-1. Data Collection: Collecting data from the crowdsourcing software development(CSD) i.e. topcoder and get features of task and devepoer.
+1. Data Collection: Collecting data from the crowdsourcing software development(CSD) i.e. topcoder and get features of tasks and devepoers.

 2. DevRec: Apply a multi-objective search-based approach, named DevRec, to recommended the set of developers a given task on crowdsourcing software development(CSD).